Symbolic Music Generation with Diffusion Models: Methods

 \subsection{Training}

 All models were trained using Adam~\cite{kingma2014adam} with default parameters.
-We trained our diffusion model for 500K gradient updates on a single NVIDIA Tesla V100 GPU for 6.5 hours using a learning rate of $10^{-3}$ annealed with a decay rate of 0.98 every 4000 steps and batch size 64.
+We trained our diffusion model for 500K steps on a single NVIDIA Tesla V100 GPU for 6.5 hours using a learning rate of $10^{-3}$ annealed with a decay rate of 0.98 every 4000 steps and batch size 64.
 Unlike the diffusion model, which is non-autoregressive, we train TransformerMDN with teacher forcing.
-We use a batch size of 128, learning rate $3\times10^{-4}$, and train for 250K gradient updates on a single NVIDIA Tesla V100 GPU for 6.5 hours.
+We use a batch size of 128, learning rate $3\times10^{-4}$, and train for 250K steps on a single NVIDIA Tesla V100 GPU for 6.5 hours.

-We used the open-source implementation of MusicVAE written in TensorFlow~\cite{abadi2016tensorflow} and the publicly available 2-bar melody checkpoints trained on the Lakh MIDI Dataset.
+We used the open-source implementation of MusicVAE written in TensorFlow~\cite{abadi2016tensorflow} and the publicly available 2-bar melody checkpoints trained on LMD.
 We trained our diffusion and baseline models\footnote{Our implementation is available at \url{https://github.com/magenta/symbolic-music-diffusion}} with JAX~\cite{jax2018github} and Flax~\cite{flax2020github}.